 There are basic requirements for anyone who wants a mortgage.
 But, if you know which lenders to approach, the process doesn’t have to be complicated.
 Nor do you have to look like the perfect applicant.
 Both credit and income challenges may represent a problem at one of the big banks but niche lenders understand the trials and tribulations of running your own business.
 Moreover, they expect to see imperfect applications.

-The key to getting an approval as a business owner is to work with a mortgage broker who specializes in self-employed mortgages.
+The key to getting approval as a business owner is to work with a mortgage broker who specializes in self-employed mortgages.

 How to Show Proof of Income if You Are Self-Employed